LouisKr/MyEditor/README.md

 Its not finished by any means but it works.

-It still has quite a few bugs and the Source code is ass because it was one of my first Projects.
+It still has quite a few bugs and the Source code is not good because it was one of my first Projects.

 I didnt wont to just through it away and forget about it, so here you go.